jgeumlek/WiimoteGlue/README.md

 ##Motivation

-The Linux kernel driver is pretty handy, but the extension controllers like the Nunchuk show up as separate devices.
+The Linux kernel driver for wiimotes is pretty handy, but the extension controllers like the Nunchuk show up as separate devices.
 Extra features like the accelerometers or infared sensors also show up as separate devices.
 Since very little software supports taking input from multiple devices for a single player, using a wiimote for tilt controls or using the wiimote/nunchuk combo is rarely doable.
-WiimoteGlue acts to combine these into one synthetic device, and adds some extra features to further improve usability.
+WiimoteGlue acts to combine these into a synthetic gamepad, and adds some extra features to further improve usability.

 ##Features

-* Creates a synthetic virtual gamepad that works in most modern software that expect gamepads.
+* Creates synthetic virtual gamepads that work in most modern software that expect gamepads.
 * Supports extension controllers such as the nunchuk or classic controller.
+* Configurable button mappings to get that ideal control scheme.
 * Also grabs Wii U pro controllers and allows remapping buttons.
-* Configurable button mappings to get that ideal control scheme.
 * Dynamic control mappings that change when extensions are inserted or removed.
 * Basic processing of accelerometer or infared data.
-* Rudimentary support of the Wii Balance Board in addition to a standard controller.
+* Basic support of the Wii Balance Board in addition to a standard controller.
 Surf your way through your games!
 * Read in control mappings from files.
 * Uses the Linux gamepad API button defintions rather than ambiguous labels like "A","B","X","Y" for the virtual gamepad.
 * Virtual gamepads persist for as long as WiimoteGlue is running, so even software not supporting gamepad hotplugging can be oblivious to Wii remotes connecting/disconnecting.
-* Assuming proper file permissions on input devices, does not require super-user privileges.
+* Assuming proper file permissions on input devices, this does not require super-user privileges.

 ##Documentation